 What are some of the benefits of DRC membership?

-• one-on-one professional and confidential consultation, access to DRC’s Help Desk, customized seminars, webinars, printable checklists for staff, DRC publications, and much more
+- Access to our Help Desk, customized seminars, webinars, print checklists for staff, our publications, and other resources.

-• for Canadians, a DRC membership fulfills the regulatory requirement for those subject to the Safe Food for Canadians Regulations (SFCR)
+- Fulfill the regulatory requirement for those subject to the Safe Food for Canadians Regulations (SFCR).

-Do I have to change my billing, documentation or payment practices in order to use DRC services?
+Do I have to change my billing, documentation or payment practices to use DRC services?

-There is no need for changes if the practices have been agreed to by all parties (e.g.: a contractual agreement) or are consistent with DRC’s rules.
-Should your contract of sale be vague, ambiguous, or you do not have one, DRC’s established Trading Standards and Transportation Standards are the default.
+There is no need for changes if the practices have been agreed to by all parties (e.g., a contractual agreement) or are consistent with DRC’s rules.
+If your contract of sale is vague or ambiguous, or you do not have one, DRC’s established Trading Standards and Transportation Standards are the default.

 If I am already a Blue Book member, why do I need DRC?

-DRC has jurisdiction over disputes between members and arbitration awards are court enforceable in countries that are signatories to an internationally recognized mediation and/or arbitration convention, such as the New York Convention.
-As a result, it is not necessary that DRC offer regulatory support for enforcement.
-DRC does, however, providing you with assistance on how to enforce an award.
+The DRC has jurisdiction over disputes between its members in countries where foreign arbitration awards can be court-enforceable.
+Therefore, these members would reside in countries that adhere to the New York Convention of 1958.
+As a result, the DRC does not need to offer regulatory support for enforcement.
+However, it does offer guidance on how to enforce an award.

-With respect to member discipline, if a member is not acting in accordance with DRC’s By-laws and Operating Rules, the member may be terminated.
-For Canadian buyers, membership termination limits one’s ability to buy from outside of the country.
+With respect to member discipline, if a member does not act by DRC’s By-laws and Operating Rules, the member may face disciplinary actions that can lead to the termination or expulsion of their membership.
+For Canadian buyers, membership termination limits one’s ability to buy from outside the country or between provinces.

-Under the Safe Food for Canadians Regulations a DRC membership is a regulatory requirement for Canadian firms who buy, sell, import or export fresh fruits and vegetables.
+Under the Safe Food for Canadians Regulations, a DRC membership is a regulatory requirement for Canadian firms that buy, sell, import, or export fresh fruits and vegetables unless exempt.

 I am located outside of Canada.
 Why should I become a DRC member?